Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: Mapping torus categories and twisted tensor products

 For the second claim assume without loss of generality that there is a quasi-equivalence $\B_1\to \B_2$ that respects the extra gradings and that carries $C_1$ to $C_2$ strictly (for instance assume $\B_2$ is minimal).
 Then, enlarge both categories by adding cones.
 The quasi-equivalence extends to a (graded) quasi-equivalence of enlarged categories as well (that sends cones of $C_1$ to cones of $C_2$).
-The natural functor from the localization with respect to cones of $C_1$ to localization with respect to cones of $C_2$ preserves the extra gradings.
-Hence, there is an induced quasi-equivalence $C_1^{-1}\B_1\to C_2^{-1}\B_2$ that preserves the gradings. \end{proof} To apply gluing formula, decompose $T_0$ into Liouville sectors $T$ (the $1$-handle shown in yellow in Figure \ref{figure:handletorus}) and $\overline{T_0\setminus T}$.
-In other words, cut $T_0$ into sectors along the $1$-handle $T$.
+The natural functor from the localization with respect to cones of $C_1$ to the localization with respect to cones of $C_2$ preserves the extra gradings.
+Hence, there is an induced quasi-equivalence $C_1^{-1}\B_1\to C_2^{-1}\B_2$ that preserves the gradings. \end{proof} To apply gluing formula, we need to decompose $T_0$ into Liouville sectors.
+Recall: \begin{defn}(\cite[Definition 1.1]{GPS1}, \cite[Definition 1.1]{GPS2}) A Liouville sector $X$ is a Liouville manifold with boundary such that there exists a function $I:\partial X\to\mathbb{R}$ that is linear at infinity and whose Hamiltonian vector field is pointing outward along $\partial X$. \end{defn} The examples of Liouville sectors include Liouville manifolds, $T^*N$, where $N$ is a manifold with boundary, and open Riemann surfaces with boundary such that the boundary has no closed component.
+For this section, we are only concerned about the last type of examples.
+We refer to $\partial X$ as the finite boundary of $X$ (as opposed to boundary at infinity defined analogous to contact boundary at infinity of Liouville manifolds).

+Decompose $T_0$ into sectors as follows: let $T$ denote the vertical $1$-handle in Figure \ref{figure:handletorus2} that is shown in yellow.
+Cut $T_0$ into sectors $T$ and $N$ along the boundary of $T$, where $N=\overline{T_0\setminus T}$.
 The finite boundary of these sectors correspond to side edges of $T$.
-See Figure \ref{figure:handletorus} or Figure \ref{figure:sectorgluing} for a clearer picture (we are being sloppy about the notation as $T_0$ previously referred to Liouville domain rather than its completion, similarly with $T$).
-As a Liouville sector, $T$ is equivalent to $T^*[0,1]$; hence, has a wrapped Fukaya category equivalent to $\C$.
-It is generated by $L_{pur}$- the purple curve in Figure \ref{figure:handletorus}.
+See Figure \ref{figure:handletorus2} or Figure \ref{figure:sectorgluing} for a clearer picture (we are being sloppy about the notation as $T_0$ previously referred to the Liouville domain rather than its completion, similarly with $T$).

+As a Liouville sector, $T$ is equivalent to $T^*[0,1]$.
+Note that the notion of a Liouville sector is equivalent to the notion of a Liouville manifold with stops (see \cite{partiallywrapped}).
+Under this equivalence, $T$ corresponds to a disc with $2$-stops at its boundary, whereas $N=\overline{T\setminus T_0}$ corresponds to a cylinder with one stop at each of its boundary components.

+In \cite{GPS1}, the authors associate an $A_\infty$-category $\cW(X)$ to a Liouville sector $X$, called the wrapped Fukaya category.
+We will later recall the definition (see Section \ref{subsec:reminderwfuk}); however, for our current purposes, we take this notion as a black box.
+The following are easy to prove: \begin{exmp} (\cite[Example 1.22]{GPS2}) $\cW(T)=\cW(T^*[0,1])$ is derived equivalent to $\mathbb{C}$.
+It is generated by $L_{pur}$, the purple curve in Figure \ref{figure:handletorus2}. \end{exmp}